Taking Summer Classes?

-Verify and finalize any pending financial aid documents by checking My Hawkeye > Self-Service Menu > WebAdvisor for Students > Communication > My Documents.
+Verify and finalize any pending financial aid documents by checking My Hawkeye > Self-Service Menu > WebAdvisor for Students > Financial Aid Services > Checklist.

 Register for summer classes.
 You must be enrolled in at least six credit hours to be eligible for Federal Direct Loans and Federal Direct Parent (PLUS) loans.

 As eligibility is determined you will be notified via your Hawkeye email beginning mid April.

 You must be a degree-seeking student at Hawkeye Community College to receive financial aid.
 Guest Students are not eligible for financial aid at Hawkeye.

 Starting mid-April, the Financial Aid office will begin reviewing student files for summer awards.
 Awards will be based on your registered summer classes.
 Once you've registered for summer classes, the Financial Aid office will automatically be notified.
 When your award letter is ready or if there are any changes to your financial aid eligibility, you will receive notification to your Hawkeye email.
 Please allow 1–2 weeks after you've made changes in summer enrollment for the changes to be reflected on your summer financial aid award.